-Today on January 25th 1533, King Henry VIII of England secretly marries Anne Boleyn at a private ceremony in London.
+Today on January 25, 1533, King Henry VIII of England secretly marries Anne Boleyn at a private ceremony in London.

+The daughter of Henry VIII and Anne Boleyn eventually ascended to the throne as Queen Elizabeth I; serving as one of the country's longest-reigning monarchs.
+As time went on, Henry became increasingly obsessed with having a son and male heir.
+Over the next two years, Anne had two miscarriages.
+From Henry’s perspective, it was clear she would not fulfill his needs and blamed her for this misfortune.
 In 1536, Anne was suddenly arrested on charges of adultery and witchcraft.
-She was investigated by a secret commission that included her father and uncle.
+A secret commission that included her father and uncle investigated the charges.
 The adultery charges claimed she slept with five men including her own brother, Lord George Rochford.
-She was swiftly convicted, imprisoned in the Tower of London and beheaded.
-Of Henry’s six wives, Anne Boleyn is perhaps the most well-known.
-Here’s an easy way to remember the sequential fate for each of Henry's wives: divorced, beheaded, died, divorced, beheaded, survived.
+Following a swift conviction, she was imprisoned in the Tower of London.
+On May 16, 1536, Anne Boleyn met her evitable fate and was beheaded.
+Here is an easy way to remember the sequential fate of Henry's six wives: divorced, beheaded, died, divorced, beheaded, survived.